One of the hardest decisions parents have to make is what type of school to send their child to: a Private or Public Canadian School.

 - Your child may be exposed to a greater diversity of cultures and ethnicities than in some Canadian private schools.

 - Canadian public schools are free for Canadian residents and citizens.
-The private schools charge around $18,000 for international students, which is much less than many private independent schools charge, usually in the range of $25,000-$35,000 to both local and international students.
+For international students, public schools charge around $16,000-$18,000.
+This is much less than the tuition at many private independent schools, usually starting at $25,000-$35,000 to both local and international students.